ArnolFokam/arnolfokam.github.io/content/publications/The Impact of Data Corruption on Named Entity Recognition for Low-resourced Languages/index.md

 title: "The Impact of Data Corruption on Named Entity Recognition for Low-resourced Languages"
 date: 2023-11-25
 tags: ["Natural Language Processing","Named Entity Recognition","Low-resourced Languages"]
-author: "Arnol Fokam, Micheal Beukman"
+author: ["Arnol Fokam", "Micheal Beukman"]
 description: "We all know that data quality is important, but how important is it with respect to quantiy?
 We provide a systematic analysis of this question on named-entity recognition for low-resourced languages."
 summary: "We all know that data quality is important, but how important is it with respect to quantiy?
 We provide a systematic analysis of this question on named-entity recognition for low-resourced languages."
 cover: